 5. PELES CASTLE

-Located in the mountain town of Sinaia, the magnificent Peles Castle is one of our top highlights in Romania.
+Located just outside of Transylvania in the mountain town of Sinaia, the magnificent Peles Castle is one of our top highlights in Romania.
 Built between 1875 and 1883 for King Carol I as a royal summer residence, Peles Castle cost over 16 million gold lei to construct, the equivalent of which works out at around £10 million today!
 Set against a stunning alpine backdrop at the foothills of the Carpathian Mountains, the exterior of the castle is like something out of a fairytale with its spiked turrets, pointed towers and marble statues, elevated over acres of fields and meadows.
 The interior is even more magical still.
 Its 160 rooms are ornately and opulently decorated with stained glass windows depicting fairy tales, huge arched doorways, endless tapestries carpeting the marble floors, secret passageways and even a wooden stairway leading to nowhere.
 Peles was also the first castle in Europe to boast electricity, central heating and vacuum cleaning systems all of which are still working today, and houses Romania’s first cinema room with original paintings from a young Gustav Klimt.
 Stretch your legs with a stroll around the grounds before heading inside to explore the castle with a guided tour of the stunning interior.

 Nestled in the foothills of the Carpathian Mountains and known as the gateway into Transylvania, the medieval Saxon town of Brasov is an absolute gem.
 A world away from the lively buzz of the capital city, Brasov provides the perfect base for exploring the Transylvanian countryside with its rural villages, fortified churches and thick forests as well as the infamous Bran Castle, the would-be residence of mysterious Count Dracula.
 Set against a beautiful mountain backdrop and rich in the clean fresh air, the pace of life in Brasov’s Old Town is noticeably slower and more relaxed than in Bucharest and is the ideal location for